Metaform/jad/README.md

 kubectl delete -k k8s/
 ```

+## Troubleshooting

+In case any errors occur referring to authentication or authorization, it is recommended to delete and re-deploy the
+entire base and all apps.

+For example, if a participant onboarding went only through half-way, we recommend to do a clean-slate redeployment.

+In some cases, even deleting and re-creating the KinD cluster may be required.

 ## Deploying JAD on a bare-metal/cloud-hosted Kubernetes

 KinD is geared towards local development and testing.
 For example, it comes with a bunch of useful defaults, such as